South Caribbean Coast:

 Cahuita - Puerto Viejo - Cocles - Manzanillo

-South Caribbean coast of Costa Rica is like the little Jamaica of Costa Rica.
+The South Caribbean coast of Costa Rica is like the little Jamaica of Costa Rica.
 It is a very beautiful area with unique culture and traditions.
-Remote laid-back villages with a relaxed atmosphere and the unique blend of Latino, Afro-Caribbean and Bribri indigenous cultures.
-This part of Costa Rica features a blend of intense wilderness and some amenities but without the crowds of other beach destinations, except for the first half of October when the carnivals take place.
-Our Caribbean coast was settled by Africans brought in by way of Jamaica in the late 1800’s to help build the railroad from San José and to work on the banana plantations.
+Remote laid-back villages with a relaxed atmosphere.
+The unique blend of Latino, Afro-Caribbean and Bribri indigenous cultures.
+This part of Costa Rica features a blend of intense wilderness and some amenities but without the crowds of other beach destinations.
+Except for the first half of October, when the carnivals take place.
+Our Caribbean coast was settled by Africans brought in by way of Jamaica in the late 1800’s.
+The purpose was for them to work on the banana plantations as well as to help build the railroad from San José and .
 This area still offers magnificent natural surroundings and deserted beaches such as Uvita.
-Watch one of our Tachiz Travel 90 second videos on this area:
+Watch a 90 second video on this area:

 Thatched roof bungalows and/or a tropical seaside villages by the intense jungle.
 Here you will find a world of beautifully exotic birds, playful animals and smiling, people.
 There is one wonderful boutique hotel.
 At Cahuita National Park, you can enjoy snorkeling to explore the coral reef and wonderful trails in the forest.